psychemedia/finn-resources/src/finn-childhood.md

 After a time, the old woman felt the approach of pursuit, and said to Fin: "Look behind, and tell me what you see."

-" I see," said he, " a white horse with a cham- pion on his back."
+" I see," said he, " a white horse with a champion on his back."

 " Oh, no fear," said she; " a white horse has no endurance ; he can never catch us, we are safe from him."
 And on they sped.
 A second time she felt the approach of pursuit, and again she said : " Look back, and see who is coming."